Are you searching for Christmas gifts for boy gymnasts?

 If your gymnast has a growing collection of medals they’re keen to show off, a medal holder could make a great gift idea.
 Ours is metal like this one, although acrylic designs are also popular, and have the added advantage of coming in a variety of colours.
-This one features the outlines of male gymnasts.
+This one features the outlines of a male gymnast.

 Home Training Aids